 Former students have gone on to:

-This course is delivered from 10am to 5pm on the following dates:
+This course is delivered from 10am to 5pm.
+Dates TBC.

 The cost for this course is £885.
 Please pay online through our eShop.

 For more information on course content, please contact the Child and Woman Abuse Studies Unit on +44 (0)20 7133 5014 or the course administrator via email to email@example.com.